lap309/Machine-Learning/3. Data Modeling Prep/data_prep_readme.md

 Data transformations are necessary to adjust the raw data to optiize the algorithm and model performance

+Feature Transformation : transforming the original features Feature Selection :  selecting the most useful features to train on Feature Extraction : combining existing features to produce more useful ones

 # Encoding / Dummy Variable Creation
 Applied to categorical features to give them numeric values <br>
 The two types: <Br>